rmlanman/storm-demo/README.md

 storm-demo
 ==========

-Basic Storm topology using the Twitter Horsebird client
+Basic Storm topology using the Twitter Hosebird client

 ### Config